How can the attorneys at Rosenberg & Gluck, L.L.P. help my case?

 Your own negligence can contribute to a car accident.
-Your Long Island personal injury attorney will discuss your possible contribution to the accident upon your initial consultation.
+Your Long Island personal injury attorney will discuss your possible contribution to the collision upon your initial free case review.

-If you or a loved one is involved in a car accident in New York, call our reputable personal injury car accident attorneys at Rosenberg & Gluck for an evaluation.
+If you or a loved one was involved in a car collision in New York, our personal injury attorneys at Rosenberg & Gluck, L.L.P. can help.

 - Stay on the scene.
-Never flee the scene of an accident.
-This could lead to criminal charges aw well as a civil lawsuit against you.
+Never flee the scene.
+This could lead to criminal charges as well as a civil lawsuit against you.
 Instead, stay on scene until you’re sure everyone is okay and police have cleared you to go.